gumaerc-testorg/cms.998-spring-2007/content/pages/syllabus.md

 Required Texts and Readings
 ---------------------------

 Please consult the Weekly Schedule below for assigned week-to-week readings.
-There are no required texts to purchase for this class: all readings are available in the [readings]({{< baseurl >}}/pages/readings) section.
+There are no required texts to purchase for this class: all readings are available in the {{% resource_link 84ca676d-89d7-33ef-0d1d-d7efb12d9334 "readings" %}} section.

 Grading and Assessment
 ----------------------